 Adding miles: This route overlaps our Golden Gate Bridge Loop from Pier 39 to the Bridge.

 There are a surprising number of good bike rides in San Francisco.
 From the Panhandle you’re close to Twin Peaks—attaining the summit is easier than it looks and offers one of the world’s most stunning urban panoramas.
 Half the roads at the summit are now closed to cars, which makes the trip even sweeter.
 Continuing down the wide-open, dead straight Great Highway past the Park allows you the rare opportunity to do some in-city time trialing and takes you down to Lake Merced, a lovely area.
 Continuing on the Great Highway, you reach Hwy 1, whence you can ride south along the coast all the way to Half Moon Bay, a very nice ride once you clear town.
 And of course you want to tackle at least one of those 30% pitches so you can say you did it.
 For any riding in the City, The San Francisco Municipal Transportation Agency has prepared for you the SF Bike Network Map, detailing all bike routes, lanes, and such.
 It will allow you to lay out a route through town that is essentially flat, if that’s what you want.
 You can request a paper version by mail.

 Afterthought: BART at Market St. is five flights of stairs below street level, so when I start from North Berkeley the ride involves me in climbing 16 flights of stairs, by far the hardest part of the ride.
-There are (almost unusable) elevators.
+There are elevators—use at your own risk.
 The escalators are off limits to cyclists.